 You know that expression, "you are what you eat"?
 Well, Barbara Kingsolver explains just how true that is in her NYT bestselling Animal, Vegetable, Miracle.
 Over the course of a year, Kingsolver and her family take on a serious food challenge: only eating what they can find in their neighborhood or grow or raise on their own.
-From the challenges of raising turkeys to the difficulties of growing and maintaining a full-fledged garden, Animal, Vegetable, Mineral is both a memoir and an investigative piece on food, farming, and consumption in America.
+From the challenges of raising turkeys to the difficulties of growing and maintaining a full-fledged garden, Animal, Vegetable, Miracle is both a memoir and an investigative piece on food, farming, and consumption in America.
 Smart, revealing, and inspiring, this is a must-read for every passionate eater.

 From beloved U.K.-based food writer Nigel Slater comes Toast, the childhood story of a boy, his family, and role food plays in it all.
 Using the contents of his family's pantry to draw readers in each chapter, Slater tells the complicated, sometimes heartbreaking stories of his youth.
 Hungry for good food, starving for familial love, Slater's childhood food memoir will wow any foodie while simultaneously making their stomachs rumble.